 Governance and policies

-Our CR team develops and manages our CR strategy and reports on progress.
-The chief executive has ultimate responsibility for CR.
+Our sustainability team develops and manages our sustainability strategy and reports on progress.
+The chief executive has ultimate responsibility for sustainability.

 The Board has direct responsibility for determining strategic direction and policy of CR and sustainability through the Board CR Committee.
 The CR Management Committee is responsible for the operational implementation of the CR strategy.
 This is chaired by the Corporate Responsibility Director and is responsible to the Board CR Committee.

 We have a comprehensive set of policies that supports the delivery of CR:

 a.
 Energy Management Guide